Children who claim free school meals earn less as adults despite education – ONS - NewsBreak

 Including former pupils of private schools, the gap was starkest among those who obtained a Level 6 qualification, including bachelor’s degree graduates.

-For example, by the age of 30 those who claimed FSM earned an average of £24,863, around £19,381 less than their privately educated counterparts.
+For example, by age 30 those who claimed FSM earned an average of £24,863, around £19,381 less than their privately educated counterparts.

-The findings come after analysis of long-term administrative data collected on 38 million individuals in England.
+The findings come after analysis of long-term administrative data collected on 38 million individuals.

-By the age of 30, only 16.2% of those who claimed FSM had a Level 6 qualification – for example, a bachelor’s degree – compared with 28.2% of those who did not qualify for FSM and 57.3% of adults who went to independent schools, according to data collected over the course of 16 years, from 2003 to 2019.
+By age 30, only 16.2% of those who claimed FSM had a bachelor’s degree, compared with 28.2% of those who did not qualify for FSM and 57.3% of adults who went to independent schools, according to data collected over the course of 16 years, from 2003 to 2019.

 Regardless of educational attainment, half of students who claimed FSM earned less than £17,000 by the time they were 30.